The Clear Edge

 • 1 or fewer green: Deep identity work required before structural transition.
 Return to Step 1.

-Identity Crisis Prevention Integration: When to Use Related Systems
+Identity Crisis Prevention: When To Use Supporting Systems And Frameworks

-The $65K identity crisis doesn’t exist in isolation.
-It connects to 4 frameworks that accelerate the transition or compound the problem:
+The $65K identity crisis does not sit on its own.
+It connects to four frameworks that either speed up the transition or make the problem worse.

-Integration Principle: The $65K identity crisis is a timing problem - the identity transition that needs to happen at $80K-$100K getting delayed until it’s forced at $120K-$150K under crisis conditions.
-These frameworks move the transition earlier, cheaper, and cleaner.
+The $65K identity crisis is mainly a timing problem: the identity shift that should happen at $80K–$100K gets pushed back until it is forced at $120K–$150K under crisis conditions.
+These frameworks pull the transition earlier so it is cheaper and cleaner.

 Everything up to this point helps you prevent or cleanly navigate the transition; if you’re already deep in it, you don’t need more theory, you need a recovery plan that fits your current stage and cost reality.